shaik1002/biggitlabbomb/doc/topics/git/lfs/index.md

 - You have installed the Git LFS pre-push hook by running `git lfs install` in the root directory of your repository.

-To stop tracking a file with Git LFS:
+To stop tracking a single file in Git LFS:

 1. Run the [`git lfs untrack`](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-untrack.adoc)
    command and provide the path to the file: